Ruth Maddison: Critical evaluation

 In an article published by The Australian, 1983, "Abstract painters point the way to an improving economy", Sandra McGrath commented on Maddison's work in a group exhibition titled Survey 83 at the Watters Gallery in Sydney.
 The photographs shown in this exhibition belonged to the series Some Men, of the same year, by the photographer.
 McGrath made an observation on the use of the technique of hand-colouring employed by Maddison, which is not to add glamour to the subject matter as commercial photographers often do, but to create a sense of surrealism and painting-like effect to the images.
 By utilising oil-paint, Maddison changed the tonality of the background, texture, skin tones and colours.
 McGrath also noted the absence of sexual overtones, except in two instances, in her work, although these are very candid shots of male models.
 This is attributed to the fact that Maddison spent time to establish a relationship with her subjects before photographing them.

 Collections

 Maddison's work is represented in major public collections in museums, galleries, art spaces and institutions nationally.
-These include: National Gallery of Australia, Canberra; National Gallery of Victoria, Melbourne; Queensland Art Gallery, Brisbane; Museum of Contemporary Art, Sydney; Tasmanian Museum and Gallery, Hobart; Jewish Museum of Australia, Melbourne; National Library of Australia Picture Collection, Canberra; State Library of Victoria Picture Collection, Melbourne; State Library of New South Wales Picture Collection, Sydney; Tweed River Regional Art Gallery, Queensland; Griffith University Art Museum, Queensland; Charles Sturt University, New South Wales; ACT Community Health Care, Belconnen; Royal Women's Hospital, Melbourne; Albury Regional Art Centre, Victoria; Trades Hall Council, Melbourne; Australian Council of Trade Unions, Melbourne; Performing Arts Museum, Melbourne; Artists for Peace Gallery, Moscow.
+These include: National Gallery of Australia, Canberra; National Gallery of Victoria, Melbourne; Queensland Art Gallery, Brisbane; Museum of Contemporary Art, Sydney; Tasmanian Museum and Art Gallery, Hobart; Jewish Museum of Australia, Melbourne; National Library of Australia Picture Collection, Canberra; State Library of Victoria Picture Collection, Melbourne; State Library of New South Wales Picture Collection, Sydney; Tweed River Regional Art Gallery, Queensland; Griffith University Art Museum, Queensland; Charles Sturt University, New South Wales; ACT Community Health Care, Belconnen; Royal Women's Hospital, Melbourne; Albury Regional Art Centre, Victoria; Trades Hall Council, Melbourne; Australian Council of Trade Unions, Melbourne; Performing Arts Museum, Melbourne; Artists for Peace Gallery, Moscow.